When to plant buttercups in the ground in the spring. Buttercup: types, composition, properties, application, recipes

 Read more about growing buttercups below.

-Buttercup garden flower is a herbaceous perennial plant with an average height of up to 65 cm.
-Its rhizome is tuberous, fleshy, the stem is leafy, branched, the leaves are tripartite, similar to leaves dahlia, flowers with a diameter of 8-10 cm are simple, double or densely double in bright colors: purple, white, salmon, pink, red, orange, cream, yellow - many shades, in addition to blue and blue, there are two-color varieties.
-They keep fresh for a long time in the cut - at least a week.
-But, despite all these virtues, the ranunculus flower is poisonous, so keep it away from children and pets.
+The garden buttercup flower is a herbaceous perennial plant with an average height of 65 cm.
+Its rhizome is tuberous, fleshy, the stem is leafy, branched, the leaves are trifoliate, similar to leaves dahlia, flowers with a diameter of 8-10 cm are simple, double or densely double in bright colors: purple, white, salmon, pink, red, orange, cream, yellow - many shades, except for blue and dark blue, there are bicolor varieties.
+They retain freshness for a long time when cut - at least a week.
+But despite all these advantages, the buttercup flower is poisonous, so keep it away from children and pets.

 Growing buttercups from seeds

-Buttercup flowers are propagated by dividing the rhizome or by seed.
-If you decide to grow a buttercup from seeds, you should know that it is best to purchase planting material in specialized stores or departments, since it is difficult to collect seeds from your own plants, and their viability is low.
-Buttercup seeds are sown in late February or early March in loose, light soil, consisting of peat soil (one part), leafy soil (one part) and sand (half part).
-From above, the seeds are lightly sprinkled with soil, which is then moistened from the sprayer.
-The container with crops is covered with glass and kept at a temperature of 10-12 ºC, regularly airing and removing condensate from the glass.
-Shoots usually appear after 2-3 weeks, and then the container needs to be moved to a warmer and lighter place (about 20 ºC), and the southern window with direct sunlight is most suitable for this.
-If necessary, arrange additional lighting for the seedlings.
+Buttercup flowers reproduce by dividing the rhizome or by seed.
+If you decide to grow buttercup from seeds, you should know that it is best to purchase planting material in specialized stores or departments, since collecting the seeds of your own plants is difficult, and their viability is low.
+Buttercup seeds are sown at the end of February or beginning of March in loose, light soil consisting of peat soil (one part), leaf soil (one part) and sand (half part).
+The seeds are lightly sprinkled with soil on top, which is then moistened with a spray bottle.
+The container with the crops is covered with glass and kept at a temperature of 10-12 ºC, regularly ventilated and removing condensation from the glass.
+Shoots usually appear after 2-3 weeks, and then the container needs to be moved to a warmer and brighter place (about 20 ºC), and a south-facing window with shading from direct sunlight is most suitable for this.
+If necessary, provide additional lighting for the seedlings.
 In the phase of 4-5 true leaves, young plants dive into peat-humus pots.

 Planting buttercups in the garden